-Dr Ahmad Varvani-Farahani from Ryerson University, Canada presented a three-day online course on Fatigue Fracture Analysis to a group of participants from Canada, Singapore, the United Kingdom and the United States.
+Dr Ahmad Varvani-Farahani from Toronto Metropolitan University, Canada presented an online course over three days to a group of participants from the USA.

-This course was designed to cover practical-analytical aspects of fatigue failure and fracture mechanics for engineering components and structures subjected to various cyclic loading conditions.
-Typical fatigue problems were analysed and the method of solutions was discussed.
+This course was designed to build participants’ background from basics to the advanced level of fatigue fracture analysis.
+It covered practical-analytical aspects of fatigue failure and fracture mechanics for engineering components and structures subjected to various cyclic loading conditions.
+Typical fatigue problems were analyzed and methods of solution were discussed.

-The course was targeted towards engineers practicing in various disciplines including automobile, aerospace, pipeline and petroleum industries with a focus on stress analysis and failure of engineering components, but also proved useful for university students and professors.
+The course was designed for students needing to learn the fundamentals of fatigue fracture, as well as engineers practicing in various disciplines, including automobile, aerospace, pipeline and petroleum industries with a focus on stress analysis and failure of engineering components.

 The topics covered included: